cmsYeehee/GameDesignChristian/TechSpec.md

 selectedVehicle: Vehicle - The vehicle currently under player's control.
 allVehicles: List<Vehicle> - List of all vehicles.
 deploymentZone: Zone - Area where the player can deploy vehicles.
-## will have to make a class for this
 defenseBuildings: list<DefensiveStructure> - A list of the defensive structures.
 Defense structure [0] is the capital core.
-## implement the townhall style feature
 gameTime: float - Timer for level objectives.
 isPaused: boolean - Game pause state.
 Methods